Part 26: Who‘s the Fairest of them All? – MK2

 The tide is turning against Hannibal.
 The Carthaginian army has undergone a major modernization program, going from elephants to muskets in just a few turns it seems.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 41

 41